Chart Color Schemes

 Bolton Point - Teralba is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Bolton Point-Teralba had a cultural diversity index below average, with 91.2% of its population being Australian citizens, 90.1% born in Australia, and 95.2% speaking English only at home.
-Christianity was the predominant religion, accounting for 52.6%, compared to 54.0% regionally.
-The top three ancestry groups were Australian (31.9%), English (31.9%), and Scottish (7.8%).
+Bolton Point-Teralba was found to have below average cultural diversity, with 91.2% of its population being Australian citizens, 90.1% born in Australia, and 95.2% speaking English only at home.
+Christianity is the predominant religion, accounting for 52.6% of people in Bolton Point-Teralba, compared to 54.0% across the Rest of NSW.
+The top three ancestry groups are Australian (31.9%), English (31.9%), and Scottish (7.8%).

 Frequently Asked Questions - Diversity